-LEARJET family of aircraft
+Learjet family of aircraft

+Models: Learjet 70 and Learjet 75

-- Models: LEARJET 60 XR, LEARJET 70, LEARJET 75 and LEARJET 85 - Market category: Light business jets - Competitive advantages: The LEARJET heritage of high performance is upheld by each LEARJET product.
-The LEARJET family of aircraft features exceptionally fast cruise speeds, high climb rates and operating ceilings, along with competitive operating costs.
-The LEARJET 85 aircraft will be the largest and most comfortable LEARJET ever built.
+Market category: Light business jets

+Competitive advantages1: The Learjet heritage of high performance is upheld by each Learjet product.
+The Learjet family of aircraft features exceptionally fast cruise speeds, high climb rates and operating ceilings, along with competitive operating costs.

-CHALLENGER family of aircraft
+Challenger family of aircraft

-- Models: CHALLENGER 300, CHALLENGER 350, CHALLENGER 605 and CHALLENGER 800 series - Market category: Medium business jets - Competitive advantages: The CHALLENGER family aircraft are productivity-enhancing business tools, with the widest, most spacious cabins in their category.
+Models: Challenger 350, Challenger 605 and Challenger 6502

+Market Category: Medium business jets

+Competitive advantages1: The Challenger family of aircraft features productivity-enhancing business tools, with the most comfortable cabins in their category.
 Each aircraft offers low operating costs, high reliability, and can be customized with leading-edge cabin communication equipment.

-GLOBAL family of aircraft
+Global family of aircraft

-- Models: GLOBAL 5000, GLOBAL 6000, GLOBAL 7000 and GLOBAL 8000 - Market category: Large business jets - Competitive advantages: The GLOBAL family of aircraft offers a balance of performance and comfort for long-range missions.
-The GLOBAL 7000 and GLOBAL 8000 aircraft are being developed as an extension to the GLOBAL family of aircraft and will give Bombardier broad market coverage in the upper end of the business aircraft market.
+Models: Global 5000, Global 6000, Global 70003 and Global 80003

+Market Category: Large business jets

+Competitive advantages1: The Global family of aircraft offers a balance of performance, comfort and productivity for long-range missions.
+The Global 7000 and Global 8000 aircraft are being developed as an extension to the Global family of aircraft and are expected to give Bombardier broad market coverage in the upper end of the business aircraft market.